JonZwe/FindPFAS/README.md

 ========

-**NOTE: We have developed a new and more advanced tool for PFAS feature prioritization that includes the functionalities of FindPFΔS.
+**NOTE: We have developed a new and more advanced tool for PFAS feature prioritization that includes the main functionalities of FindPFΔS.
 It can be found here: https://github.com/JonZwe/PFAScreen**

 FindPFΔS (FindPolyFluoroDeltas) is an open source Python based algorithm